k8snetworkplumbingwg/multus-cni/docs/quickstart.md

 Our installation method requires that you first have installed Kubernetes and have configured a default network -- that is, a CNI plugin that's used for your pod-to-pod connectivity.

-We recommend Kubernetes 1.16 or later.
+We support Kubernetes versions that Kubernetes community supports.
+Please see [Supported versions](https://kubernetes.io/releases/version-skew-policy/#supported-versions) in Kubernetes document.

 To install Kubernetes, you may decide to use [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/), or potentially [kubespray](https://github.com/kubernetes-sigs/kubespray).